-This section was only applicable to putative fathers prior to July 1, 2024.
+(Emphasis added.).
+This section was clearly applicable to putative fathers and only putative fathers prior to July 1, 2024.
 Consideration of these grounds of termination as applied to Mother was error.
-However, this conclusion does not end our inquiry because only one ground of termination must be established by clear and convincing evidence to justify termination of parental rights.
+However, this conclusion does not end our inquiry because only one ground must be established by clear and convincing evidence to justify termination of parental rights.
 Tenn.
 Code Ann. § 36-1-113(c).